Online Double Oracle: Introduction

-In this paper, we seek for a scalable solution to zero-sum games, where the game size (i.e., the number of pure strategies) is prohibitively huge.
+In this paper, we seek for a scalable solution to two-player zero-sum normal-form games where the game size (i.e., the number of pure strategies) is prohibitively huge.
 Our main analytical tool is the no-regret analysis in online learning \cite{shalev2011online}.
-No-regret algorithms prescribe a learning scheme in which a player is guaranteed to achieve minimal regret against the best fixed strategy in hindsight when facing an unknown adversary (either rational or irrational).
-Notably, if both players follow no-regret algorithms, then it is guaranteed that their time-average policies will converge to an NE~\cite{blum2007learning}.
-We combine the no-regret analysis with DO methods and propose \emph{Online Double Oracle (ODO)} algorithm.
-ODO is the first DO method that is provably convergent to the NE (i.e., $1^\text{st}$ challenge above), and it enjoys the no-regret property such that it can exploit unknown types of adversary during the play (i.e., $3^\text{rd}$ challenge above) with no need to know the full game in advance (i.e., $2^\text{nd}$ challenge above).
-Furthermore, unlike many no-regret algorithms \cite{freund1999adaptive,auer2002nonstochastic} whose regret bound depends on the game size, thus inapplicable on large games, our ODO method achieves a regret of $\mathcal{O}(\sqrt{T k \log(k)/2})$ where $k$ only depends on the support size of the NE rather than the game size.

-We test our algorithm on tens of games including randomly-generated normal-form games and real-world games with different sizes.
-Results show that ODO outperforms strong online learning baselines in terms of convergence rates to NE and average payoffs.
-In large-scale games where no-regret algorithms are infeasible to apply, ODO outperforms existing state-of-the-art PSRO methods \cite{lanctot2017unified,balduzzi2019open} on exploitability by a large margin.
+Specifically, by combining the no-regret analysis \cite{freund1999adaptive} with DO methods, we propose \emph{Online Double Oracle (ODO)} algorithm.
+ODO inherits the key benefits from both sides.
+It is the first DO method that enjoys the no-regret property and can exploit unknown types of adversary during the game play.
+Importantly, our ODO method achieves a regret of $\mathcal{O}(\sqrt{T k \log(k)})$ where $k$ only depends on the support size of the NE rather than the game size.
+We test our algorithm on tens of games including random matrix games and real-world games of different sizes \cite{czarnecki2020real}, including Kuhn Poker and Leduc Poker.
+Results show that in almost all games, ODO outperforms both vanilla DO and strong PSRO \cite{lanctot2017unified,mcaleer2020pipeline} and online learning baselines \cite{freund1999adaptive} in terms of exploitability (i.e., distance to an NE) and average payoffs against different adversaries.